Art and Design (CCEA)

 In the first year we help students to settle into the course.
-They select a theme for a major Art project and we work closely with them to develop their technical skills, show them how to research effectively and also how to experiment with a variety of media and materials before creating a final piece.
-In the second year, up to Christmas, they work on their own chosen major design project, independently researching their topic and completing a final piece.
+We work closely with them to develop their technical skills, show them how to research effectively and also how to experiment with a variety of media and materials.
+Into the second year, up to Christmas, they work on their own chosen project designed for use with others.
+Independently researching their topic and completing a final piece.
 This requires a self-motivated and well-organised approach and also a willingness to act quickly on the individual feedback they are given.

 Please note that work produced over this time is used for the final GCSE course assessment and it should be clearly understood by students that with finished coursework any marks they get in reports, etc. are a very real indication of their level of achievement.